 In 2017 the Scottish Library and Information Council awarded nearly £175,000 in funding through the Public Library Improvement Fund.
 The annual fund supports a wide range of pioneering and creative projects throughout Scotland.

 This year funded projects included film clubs, Autism-friendly initiatives and an employability hub.

 Every public library service in Scotland can apply to the Public Library Improvement Fund on an annual basis, with SLIC accepting a maximum of two bids per service.

 Every successful PLIF project has direct links with the key aims of Ambition & Opportunity, A Strategy for Public Libraries in Scotland 2015-2020.
-You can learn more about the annual PLIF award by visiting our PLIF page and by reading our PLIF 2017 Guidelines.

 This year a total of three collaborative bids have been funded by the Public Library Improvement Fund.
 These projects see public library services from throughout Scotland working together to create ground-breaking schemes which benefit multiple communities.

 The aim of this collaborative bid is to widen the cultural activities offered in libraries by introducing live music performances and skills development programme for young people aged 14-25 in all participating areas.
 The targeted libraries in Inverclyde, Aberdeenshire, North Ayrshire, the Highlands, North Lanarkshire and Orkney are all in areas with low levels of cultural engagement and youth aspiration.